 10th March 2005 “ON LINE opinion” forum article by Rose Cooper on age of consent: http://www.onlineopinion.com.au/view.asp?article=3094 .
 John Frame’s comments were posted under the tag EqualRightsActivist:

-points - regardless of any nit-picking in regard to her grammar.
-It is
+many good points - regardless of any nit-picking in regard to her grammar.
+It

-especially important that she points out that there should be no difference in
+is especially important that she points out that there should be no difference

 and open mind and with even a smidgen of life experience must know that same